bduvenhage/bduvenhage.github.io/_posts/2019-04-22-size-of-hash-table.md

 tags: [unordered_set, hash table]
 ---

 Hash tables are very useful whenever a constant lookup time of previously calculated results is required.
 It is therefore good to know how these containers are implemented and used.
-The C++ std:unordered_map and std::unordered_set are good examples of hash tables.
+The C++ std::unordered_map and std::unordered_set are good examples of hash tables.
 This post will investigate the heap allocation behaviour of std::unordered_set.
 One can expect the behaviour of std::unordered_map to be similar.

 ## The std::unordered_set Implementation
 std::unordered_set is a set container implemented as a hash set.
 The container maintains a number of 'buckets' that can each hold more than one item.
 When an item needs to be inserted into the container a bucket index is first calculated from a hash of the item's value.
 The item is then added to the bucket which is typically implemented as a linked list.